-COURSE DIRECTOR: Shantaram S. Joshi, Ph.D. and Gordon L. Todd, Ph.D.
+COURSE DIRECTOR: Shantaram S. Joshi, Ph.D. and Carrie Elzie, Ph.D.

 COURSE DESCRIPTION: The modern concepts of cell and tissue biology including molecular cell biology are incorporated into a framework of a traditional histology course.
 It is expected that the student will achieve an understanding of the histological structure as well as the ultrastructure upon which much of the current knowledge of normal and pathological function is based.
 The course will include 40 hours of lecture scheduled in the mornings.
 Laboratory sessions will be held Monday through Friday, from 1:00 p.m. to 4:00 p.m.
 Cells, fundamental tissues and organs will be studied with virtual microscopy, but gross slides and microscopes will also be available.
 Digital images of light microscopic and electron microscopic preparations will also be used.
 Students also have access to a videodisc library of histological photographs.

 TEXT: Students may use a current edition of any appropriate Histology textbook.
 However, we recommend Histology 6th Edition by Ross.
 In addition, we recommend Color Atlas of Histology by Leslie P. Gartner and James L. Hiatt.
 Supplementary laboratory manuals and materials will be supplied.